whwan4570/Watchdawg_dashborad/README.md

 - 🎯 **Crime Category Filter**: Filter by crime type (Person, Property, Society)
 - 📋 **Detailed Data Table**: View top 500 incidents with sorting and filtering

+## CRITICAL EVALUATION (SUCCESS, STRUGGLES ETC)

+Our interactive Seattle Crime Visualization was designed with a user-centered approach inspired by Cooper et al.’s About Face.
+From the beginning, we recognized that users evaluate safety differently depending on their goals, locations, and lived experiences.
+This insight led us to prioritize intuitive navigation, simple interaction, and a visualization that never makes users feel like they made a “wrong” choice.
+We focused on showing crime locations using spatial position—the most powerful visual encoding according to Bertin—to give users an instant, low-cognitive-load snapshot of citywide crime patterns.
+Additional details such as crime type and time of day were intentionally encoded with hue, size, and filters to enrich exploration without overwhelming users.

+We refined our filters to three key dimensions—neighborhood, crime type, and hour of day—balancing usability with the limits of our dataset.
+Neighborhoods were chosen because they align with how people naturally think about location; crime types were consolidated from 25+ categories into a smaller, more interpretable set; and time-of-day filtering allows users to personalize risk based on daily routines.
+To support coordinated exploration, we incorporated summary plots highlighting crime distributions before users dive into the map.
+Ultimately, our process was heavily informed by our desire to provide the user as much agency as we could.
+This visualization process that is rich in context yet simple to navigate, minimizing clutter while maximizing meaningful insight.

 ## Quick Start

 ### Option 1: Use the Deployed Version (Recommended)